Online MSN

 With the Queens University of Charlotte online Master of Science in Nursing (MSN) program, you will gain the skills required to advance within the healthcare industry and emerge as a principled nurse leader.
 The program is designed to accommodate the busy schedule of working RNs, allowing you to further your education without disrupting your professional and personal obligations.

 Queens also offers an RN to MSN pathway.
 If you are a registered nurse with an active RN license, you can earn the MSN with Queens in just over two years.
 Take two additional courses before the MSN core curriculum, and you will be on your way to career advancement.
-If you have a BSN, you will then focus on coursework that specifically supports your career goals through your choice of four MSN tracks.
+If you have a BSN, you will then focus on coursework that specifically supports your career goals through your choice of three MSN tracks.

 As a student, you will acquire the skills needed to improve healthcare while evaluating and applying nursing knowledge.
 You will also gain a comprehensive understanding of nursing theory and health policy’s impact on your organization and practice.